DVR Viewer Remote Internet Setup for MPEG4 Surveillance DVRs

 - Installing the Remote Viewer Software for Remote Internet Access

 Dynamic DNS, also known as DynDNS or DDNS, is a service that allows you to configure a domain name, such as www.mydvr.com to route to a dynamic IP address.
 Typically cable and DSL internet access providers use dynamic IP address each time you connect to the internet.
 This means that your connection is assigned a different IP address each time you connect.
 DDNS allows you to remotely connect to your surveillance DVR over the internet if your DVR is connected to a cable or DSL internet connection.
 It is recommended that you purchase a router that supports DDNS and connect the router to your cable or DSL modem.
 There are many vendors that provide DDNS service.
-CCTV Camera Pros recommends Dynamic Network Services, Inc because it is free and we have tested it.
 Follow the setup instructions in this section to create and configure an account with Dynamic Network Services.
 NOTE: if your internet connection supports a static IP address, you can skip this section of the instructions.
 If you are unsure, please contact your internet service provider.

 For these instructions, will use a D-Link DI-624 router.
 We assume that the setup process for all D-Link routers that support DDNS will be the same or similar to this.
 You can use any brand router that has Dynamic DNS support.
 Please consult your routers manual or call the router companies technical support to determine if your router has DDNS capabilities.
 If your internet connection has a static IP address, you do not need to setup DDNS and can skip this section.
 The below instructions assume that you are working from a computer that is connected to the D-Link router.

-- Go to Dynamic Network Services website at www.dyndns.com and sign up for an account
+- Go to Dynamic Network Services website at www.dyn.com and sign up for an account.
+(Please note that there is a monthly fee for this specific DDNS provider.)

 - On the home page click on the Create Account link as seen below: